arcaptcha/arcaptcha-flutter/README.md

         git:
             url: https://github.com/arcaptcha/arcaptcha-flutter.git

-2. **Initialize Arcaptcha**<br>
+2. **Initialize ARCaptcha**<br>
+    First, fetch the project dependencies by running:
+    ```bash
+    flutter pub get
+    ```
-    Before using the Arcaptcha widget, you must import it and then initialize it with your **site key** and optionally customize its settings such as theme, size, color and language.
+    Before using the ARCaptcha widget, you need to import the package and initialize it with your Site Key.
+You can also customize settings such as theme, size, color, language and error display.<br>
+    Import the package:

     ```dart
     import 'package:arcaptcha/arcaptcha.dart';
     ```
-    then
+    Then initialize ARCaptcha:

     ```dart
     Arcaptcha.init(